 Biography

-John G. Oates received his Ph.D. in Political Science from The Ohio State University, his MA from the Committee on International Relations at the University of Chicago, and his MS in Foreign Service from Georgetown University.
-His research focuses on the dynamics of authority and legitimacy in global governance, with a particular interest in the origins of supranational institutions.
+John G. Oates received his Ph.D. in Political Science from The Ohio State University, his MA from the Committee on International Relations at the University of Chicago, and his BS in Foreign Service from Georgetown University.
+His research focuses on the dynamics of authority and legitimacy in global governance.

 Areas of Expertise